0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Hardware Security/Week 1/Hardware Security - Chapter One Reading.md

 **Counterfeits in the US Air Force - 2012**: Over 1 million counterfeit devices were found, which ended in an amendment that enforces counterfeit-avoidance practices.

+**DARPA SHIELD - 2014**: Program to help develop technology to trace and track electronic components - PCB to chip to small passive components - as they move through the supply chain.